EGA-archive/LocalEGA/README.md

         docker run -it --rm -d --hostname localhost -p 5432:5432 --name ${CONTAINER} postgres
         # The image includes EXPOSE 5432

-For the message broker, we can use a docker container booting RabbitMQ (with the management plugin)
+For the **message broker**, we can use a docker container booting RabbitMQ (with the management plugin)

         #!/usr/bin/env bash